ahgroup/handelgroupwebsite/content/authors/brianmckay/_index.md

 superuser: false

 # Role/position
-role: former PhD Student
+role: Lecturer (former PhD Student)

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Former Members
+- Current Members

 interests:
 - Infectious Disease Modeling